Dsup

 The Dsup protein has been tested on other animal cells.
 Using a culture of human cells that express the Dsup protein, it was found that after X-ray exposure the cells had fewer DNA breaks than control cells.

+After hydrogen peroxide treatment Dsup+ cells mainly activate the detoxification systems and the antioxidant enzymes that limit oxidative stress and eliminate oxidative free radicals, while DNA repair mechanisms are only marginally activated.
+Thus, upon induction of oxidative stress Dsup protein appears to mainly protect DNA directly.

+Dsup protein has been found to be neurotoxic and promote neurodegeneration when expressed in cultured neurons by increasing DNA damage through the formation of double strand breaks.